 A stereotype may declare an empty @Named annotation.
-If a stereotype declares a non-empty @Named annotation, a DefinitionException is thrown by the container at deployment time.
+If a stereotype declares a non-empty @Named annotation, the container automatically detects the problem and treats it as a definition error, as defined in Section 10.3, "Problems detected automatically by the container".